Published on 26 January 2018

 Suggestions that top universities need to make greater efforts to diversify their student bodies are, however, bound to be met by criticism.
 Some argue that real change will only come about by reducing school-age inequalities, others that universities must focus on academic excellence rather than ‘social engineering.’

-This panel event will discuss whether universities are responsible for supporting social mobility at all, and if so, how they should be held to account for doing so.
-The panel will include:
+This panel event discussed whether universities are responsible for supporting social mobility at all, and if so, how they should be held to account for doing so.
+The panel included:

 26 January 2018